 INTEGRATED TRAINING SYSTEMS

-As world leader in the training sector, the Aircraft Division designs, develops and produces a range of aircraft that cover the entire pilot training syllabus, from initial screening with the SF-260 to basic training on the new M-345 HET and into the basic-advanced phase with the M-346.
+As world leader in the training sector, the Aircraft Division designs, develops and produces a range of aircraft that cover the entire pilot training syllabus, from basic training on the new M-345 into the basic-advanced phase with the M-346.
 This unique range allows the training syllabus to be tailored to the requirements of pilots assigned to flying with any Air Force.

 A complete Ground Based Training System (GBTS), perfectly integrated with the platforms and able to ensure both high quality training and strong operating efficiency, complements the aerial platforms.
 Platforms and systems offers customers worldwide a "turnkey" training solution that can guarantee the highest quality standards at every training stage.